Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 After we installed the two servers and the WordPress application on both we made a series of speed tests and here are the results.

 One series is with an empty WordPress application and another with a fully designed WordPress theme and templates without WordPress optimization.
-So the results can be even better.

-Test Results on an Empty WordPress Website:
+First: Empty WordPress Website:

 Here are the test results on a simple WordPress website without any content.

-Vultr AMD PageSpeed Insights Mobile Speed Result:
+1. Vultr AMD PageSpeed Insights (Mobile) tests:

 It is clear from the image below that AMD’s speed score on the mobile version is impressive as the mobile version always hard to get such results.